ThGaskin/NeuralABM/README.md

 - T. Gaskin, T. Conrad, G. Pavliotis, C. Schütte. *Neural parameter calibration and uncertainty quantification for epidemic forecasting*. https://arxiv.org/abs/2312.03147 (`SIR` and `Covid` models)

 Each model contains its own README file, detailing specifics on the code for the different models.
 Since the code is continuously being reworked and improved, the plots produced by the current version may differ from the publication plots.
-This repository is versioned, such that each publication has a version that will produce the plots exactly as they appear in the publication.
+For this reason, this repository is versioned, such that each publication has a version that will produce the plots exactly as they appear in the paper.
 However, the results produced by the latest code base will typically be more accurate, performative, and reliable than older versions.

 The project uses the [utopya package](https://docs.utopia-project.org/html/index.html) to handle simulation configuration, data management, and plotting.
-This README gives a brief introduction to installation and a basic tutorial for the Utopia/utopya syntax.
-The tutorial below will be sufficient to just run the models, reproduce plots, and play around with the code.
-You should also refer to the model-specific README files, located at `model_name/README.md`, for detailed instructions on each model's features.
+This README gives a brief introduction to installation and a basic tutorial, which will be sufficient to just run the models, reproduce plots, and play around with the code.
+You can also refer to the model-specific README files, located at `<model_name>/README.md`, for detailed instructions on each model's features.
 A complete guide to running models with Utopia/utopya can be found [here](https://docs.utopia-project.org/html/getting_started/tutorial.html#tutorial).
-As you go through the [Tutorial](#tutorial), you will find relevant references to the full tutorial entry, and it is recommended to peruse these if you wish to build your own model using our codebase.
+As you go through the [Tutorial](#tutorial) below, you will find links to the relevant tutorial entries, and it is recommended to peruse these if you wish to build your own model using our code base.

 > [!TIP]
 > If you encounter any difficulties or have questions, please [file an issue](https://github.com/ThGaskin/NeuralABM/issues/new).